 A joint TMS/Bath College Certificate/Diploma will also be issued to students completing the course.

-At the moment we don't have another course date scheduled (likely to be Autumn 2018).
+Unfortunately at the moment we don't have another open course scheduled.
 If you wish to register your interest, please contact us using the button below.
 We will let you know once the next date has been arranged.